lee-lindley/app_csv/README.md

 When the buffer is empty, as it will be on the first call, it fetches the next array of rows then returns the first and iterates through the bulk fetch results on each call before repeating.

-When all rows have been processed, it returns NULL.
+When all rows have been processed, the variable passed as parameter p_clob will be NULL.
 The cursor cannot be restarted.
 The only practical methods remaining for the object at that point are *get_row_count* and *get_header_row*.